 Special Circumstances Enrolments (Referral Program)

-To be eligible for the Referral Program there must be:
+To be eligible for the Referral Program the student must be:

-- Evidence that the student is genuinely unable to attend a regular school or an alternative education program
+- genuinely unable to attend a regular school or an alternative education program, and

-- Ongoing counselling, treatment or other appropriate intervention.
+- receiving ongoing counselling, treatment or other appropriate intervention.

-Enrolment in the Referral Program is not considered to be a long term alternative to regular schooling.
+Enrolment in the Referral Program is not a long term alternative to regular schooling.
 Students need to be working towards re-integration back into a school or alternative program.

 Categories of eligibility:

-To make an enquiry about the Referral Program for a student with special circumstances, phone SIDE on 9242 6300.
-A SIDE school psychologist will contact you to determine if the student is eligible.
+To make an enquiry about the Referral Program for a student with special circumstances, phone SIDE on 9311 1322.
+A member of the referrals team will contact you to determine if the student is eligible.

 SIDE’s receipt of an application for enrolment does not necessarily confirm enrolment.